The Legend of Dororo and Hyakkimaru

 The Legend of Dororo and Hyakkimaru (どろろと百鬼丸伝, Dororo to Hyakkimaru Den) is a Japanese manga series written and illustrated by Satoshi Shiki.
 It is a remake of the original manga series Dororo by Osamu Tezuka.
-It has been serialized in Akita Shoten's Champion Red magazine since October 2018.
+It was serialized in Akita Shoten's Champion Red magazine from October 2018 to October 2025.

+Plot

+During Japan's turbulent Sengoku period, a man sells his son to a band of demons in exchange for the power to rule.
+Forty-eight demons take forty-eight pieces of young Hyakkimaru, and the boy is presumed dead.
+However, with the help of a sage and a series of ingenious prosthetics, Hyakkimaru survives.
+Now an adult, Hyakkimaru embarks on a journey with the young thief Dororo to slay all the demons and recover the stolen pieces of his body.

 Publication

-Satoshi Shiki launched The Legend of Dororo and Hyakkimaru in Akita Shoten's Champion Red on October 19, 2018.
-In May 2021, it was announced that the series entered its last arc.
-The first tankōbon volume was published on April 19, 2019.
-As of July 18, 2025, twelve volumes have been released.
-The 13th and last volume is set to be released on December 19, 2025.
+Satoshi Shiki's The Legend of Dororo and Hyakkimaru was serialized in Akita Shoten's Champion Red magazine from October 19, 2018, to October 18, 2025.
+Its chapters were collected in thirteen tankōbon volumes, released from April 19, 2019, to December 19, 2025.

 In North America, the manga has been licensed by Seven Seas Entertainment, and the first volume was released on June 9, 2020.